Alsatian dialect

-Alsatian (Elsässisch or Elsässerditsch "Alsatian German"; Lorraine Franconian: Elsässerdeitsch; Alsacien; Elsässisch or Elsässerdeutsch) is the group of Alemannic German dialects spoken in most of Alsace, a formerly disputed region in eastern France that has passed between French and German control five times since 1681.
+Alsatian (Elsässisch or Elsässerditsch "Alsatian German"; Lorraine Franconian: Elsässerdeitsch; Alsacien; Elsässisch or Elsässerdeutsch) is the group of Alemannic German and Franconian dialects spoken in most of Alsace, a formerly disputed region in eastern France that has passed between French and German control five times since 1681.

 Language family

-Alsatian is closely related to other nearby Alemannic dialects, such as Swiss German, Swabian, and Markgräflerisch as well as Kaiserstühlerisch.
+Alsatian is closely related to other nearby Alemannic dialects, such as Swiss German, Swabian, Markgräflerisch, Kaiserstühlerisch and the other Alemannic dialects of Baden.
 It is often confused with Lorraine Franconian, a more distantly related Franconian dialect spoken in the northwest corner of Alsace and in neighbouring Lorraine.
 Like other dialects and languages, Alsatian has also been influenced by outside sources.
 Words of Yiddish origin can be found in Alsatian, and modern conversational Alsatian includes adaptations of French words and English words, especially concerning new technologies.

-Many speakers of Alsatian could, if necessary, write in reasonable standard German.
-For most this would be rare and confined to those who have learned German at school or through work.
-As with other dialects, various factors determine when, where, and with whom one might converse in Alsatian.
-Some dialect speakers are unwilling to speak standard German, at times, to certain outsiders and prefer to use French.
-In contrast, many people living near the border with Basel, Switzerland, will speak their dialect with a Swiss person from that area, as they are mutually intelligible for the most part; similar habits may apply to conversations with people of the nearby German Markgräflerland.
-Some street names in Alsace may use Alsatian spellings (they were formerly displayed only in French but are now bilingual in some places, especially Strasbourg and Mulhouse).

-Speakers

 Status of Alsatian in France

 Since 1992, the constitution of the Fifth Republic states that French is the official language of the Republic.
 However, Alsatian, along with other regional languages, is recognized by the French government in the official list of languages of France.
 France is a signatory to the European Charter for Regional or Minority Languages but has never ratified the law and has not given regional languages the support that would be required by the charter.

-The policies of the Paris government have had the deliberate effect of greatly weakening the prevalence of native languages in France that are not "French".
-As a result, Alsatian has gone from being the prevalent language of the region to one in decline.
-A 1999 INSEE survey counted 548,000 adult speakers of Alsatian in France, making it the second most-spoken regional language in the country (after Occitan).
+Alsatian has gone from being the prevalent language of the region to one in decline.
+A 1999 INSEE survey counted 548,000 adult speakers of Alsatian in France, making it the second-most-spoken regional language in the country (after Occitan).
 Like all regional languages in France, however, the transmission of Alsatian is declining.
 While 43% of the adult population of Alsace speaks Alsatian, its use has been largely declining amongst the youngest generations.

+In 2023 local French public schools began offering Alsatian immersion for the first time.
+The programs have proven popular with students and parents but after years of official state suppression of the language, struggle to find enough teachers.

 A dialect of Alsatian German is spoken in the United States by a group known as the Swiss Amish, whose ancestors emigrated there in the middle of the 19th century.
 The approximately 7,000 speakers are located mainly in Allen County, Indiana, with "daughter settlements" elsewhere.